 Click the Network object to manage your system's NICs.
 Server Administrator monitors the status of each NIC present in your system to ensure continuous remote connection.
-Dell OpenManage Server Administrator reports NIC teaming details if it's already configured on the system.
+Dell OpenManage Server Administrator reports FCoE and iSoE capabilities of the NICs.
+Also, NIC teaming details are reported if they are already configured on the system.
 Two or more physical NICs can be teamed into a single logical NIC, to which an administrator can assign an IP address.
 Teaming can be configured using NIC vendor tools.
+For example,

-For example, Broadcom - BACS.
+Broadcom - BACS.
 If one of the physical NICs fails, the IP address remains accessible because it is bound to the logical NIC rather than to a single physical NIC.
 If Team Interface is configured, the detailed team properties are displayed.
-The relation between physical NICs and Team Interface and vice-versa is also reported, if these physical NICs are members of the Team Interface.
-The Network object action window can have the following tab, depending on the user's group privileges: Properties.
+The relation between physical NICs and Team Interface and vice-versa is also reported, if these physical NICs are members of the Team Interface